We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Which nuts are the most healthful?
 Find out here.

-A 3-ounce cooked serving of salmon contains 5 mcg of biotin.
+A 3-ounce cooked serving of salmon contains

 What are the health benefits of eating salmon?
 Find out here.